 The Street Cop.
 These hard-working folks are your best source of on-the-ground information.
 They are honest reporters.
 Walk into the local precinct or Police station and ask to speak with the street cops that cover the area you have an interest in.

 If the officers are not available or too busy… come back later or make an appointment (remember: their shift and workload is not based on your availability).
 The Police Officer’s patrolling the very streets you have an interest in buying multifamily units know these streets.
 Do not discount this.

 The preceding is a beginner’s birds-eye view to a place.
 Professional demographic analysis is very expensive.

 The methods presented here are not a substitute for professional reporting and market studies.
 The larger the investment, the more necessary professional market surveys become.

 The preceding is not a substitute for a quality market study or in-depth due diligence.
 This post represents a starting point for accomplishing baseline demographic analysis.

-Multifamily acquisitions is as much art as science.
+Multifamily acquisitions are as much art as science.
 Yes, we have our hard numbers and stacks of financials.
-Yet at the end of the day we need people.
+Yet at the end of the day, we need people.
 People to rent, people to manage.